-PDF invoices, tax forms, research papers, and other documents store lots of data.
+PDF invoices, tax forms, research papers, books, and other documents store lots of data.
 The more files you have, the harder it gets to find what you need.
 That’s why it’s important to know how to search a PDF effectively.

 Fortunately, it’s easy to learn how to search for a word in a PDF file on Mac.
 Even a browser or a default Preview app can do it.
 Just open your document, hit Cmd + F, and type your query.

 But what if you need to complete a more complex task, like searching through multiple files or finding a word or phrase in PDF comments?
 Our PDF Expert for Mac can do it for you.
 Let’s learn how to search a PDF like a pro!

 One last note before we start: Search works only in PDFs with text layers, while scanned documents or flattened copies aren’t searchable.
 You’ll need to OCR such files first.

 Download PDF Expert for free, and let's get started!

 Search in multiple PDFs at once

 Imagine you have a couple of reports or contracts and don’t remember which of them contains the data you need.
 Or you’re doing research and want to compare information on a particular topic from several different sources.
 How can one solve this task?